AirTags make it easy to track and find your misplaced stuff like keys, wallets, purses, backpacks, luggage, and more.

 Here’s how to reset your AirTag:

-- Press down on the polished stainless steel battery cover of your AirTag and rotate counterclockwise until the cover stops rotating.
+- First, press down on the polished stainless steel battery cover of your AirTag and rotate counterclockwise until the cover stops rotating.

-- Remove the AirTag cover and the battery.
+- Next, remove the AirTag cover and the battery.

-- Press down on the battery until you hear a sound.
+- Next, press down on the battery until you hear a sound.
 This sound means that the battery is connected.

-- Replace the AirTag cover by aligning the three tabs on the cover with the three slots on your AirTag.
+- Next, replace the AirTag cover by aligning the three tabs on the cover with the three slots on your AirTag.

-- Rotate the AirTag cover clockwise until it stops rotating.
+- Lastly, rotate the AirTag cover clockwise until it stops rotating.

 For users looking to reset their AirTag, check out Apple’s support page on: How to reset your AirTag.